Stolen car reports in Bakersfield up 29% from last year to nearly 400 a month - NewsBreak

 Things are no different in Bakersfield.
 Considering we were third in the nation in stolen cars per capita as recently as 2019, behind only Albuquerque and Anchorage, Alaska, perhaps it was inevitable that the problem would hit Bakersfield, too.

-The Bakersfield Police Department reports a 29 percent increase in stolen vehicles reported in 2021 over 2020, based on comparable January to November samples.
+The Bakersfield Police Department reports a 29% increase in stolen vehicles reported in 2021 over 2020, based on comparable January to November samples.
 Part of the reason, Sgt.
 Robert Pair says, is the nature of the area.

 “The vehicles that we have in our county, because of socioeconomics, are frequently not the brand-new models,” Pair said.
 “That’s not to say that those thefts don’t exist, but where you see these large numbers is in early 2000s, late ‘90s vehicles, that don’t have the security systems.”